Mig-uel/data-structures-algorithms/searching-algorithms/READMD.md

 - Best Case: O(1) (if the value is the first element in the array)
 - Average Case: O(n) (if the value is in the array)
 - Worst Case: O(n) (if the value is not in the array)

+## Binary Search

+Binary search is a much faster form of search.

+- Rather than eliminating one element at a time, you can eliminate half of the remaining elements at a time.

+However, there is a catch! **The array must be sorted**.

+## Dividing and Conquering

+Binary search works by dividing and conquering.

+- Given a sorted array, binary search will start by comparing the middle element of the array to the target value.
+- If the middle element is less than the target value, the target value is searched in the right half of the array.
+- If the middle element is greater than the target value, the target value is searched in the left half of the array.
+- This process continues until the target value is found or the subarray has no more elements.

+Example:

+Let's search for 15.

+`[1,3,4,6,8,9,11,12,15,17,18]`

+- Start by dividing the array in half
+- Compare the middle element (11) to the target value (15)
+- Since 11 < 15, we search the right half of the array
+- Divide the right half of the array in half
+- Compare the middle element (17) to the target value (15)
+- Since 17 > 15, we search the left half of the array
+- Divide the left half of the array in half
+- Compare the middle element (15) to the target value (15)
+- We found the target value!